jmfieldman/phalanx/README.md

 ### Migration Files

 Migration files should all be grouped into a single directory.
-Phalanx will interrogate the contents of the migration directory for any files that look like migrations.
+Phalanx will look through the contents of the migration directory for any files that match the migration file pattern.

 You can configure the file prefix, extension, and version-description separator that define a migration's file name structure.